NCIP/caarray/README.txt

 - Make sure you have installed and configured all of the prerequisites as described above.
 - Check out caArray.
 Most likely, you will check out the trunk - see the Source Control section for URL locations.
   Below, we use $CAARRAY_HOME to refer to the location of the caArray checkout.
-- Copy the file "$CAARRAY_HOME/software/build/default.properties" to "$CAARRAY_HOME/software/build/local.properties".
-Configure the "$CAARRAY_HOME/software/build/local.properties" file for your desired deployment.
+- Copy the "$CAARRAY_HOME/software/master_build/install.properties" file, rename it to whatever you wish, and configure it with values appropriate for your desired local deployment.
-- Configure the "$CAARRAY_HOME/software/master_build/install.properties" file to fit your desired deployment (set idenntical values for properties with same same name in "$CAARRAY_HOME/software/build/local.properties" file.
+- Create and configure a "$CAARRAY_HOME/software/build/local.properties" file so that it contains properties and values for the following at least (values should be same as in install.properties copy above): database.system.user, database.system.password, database.server, database.port, database.name, database.user, database.password.
+Also, add the jboss.home property and set its value to be what is set for application.base.path in the install.properties file copy above, with jboss-4.0.5.GA appended (e.g., application.base.path set to /usr/local/caarray, so jboss.home is set to /usr/local/caarray/jboss-4.0.5.GA).
+The purpose of the $CAARRAY_HOME/software/build/local.properties file is to allow developers to override property values from
+  $CAARRAY_HOME/software/build/default.properties file and thus prevent accidental check-in of $CAARRAY_HOME/software/build/default.properties, so localize your environment in
+  $CAARRAY_HOME/software/build/local.properties rather than $CAARRAY_HOME/software/build/default.properties.
-- Open a command prompt and from $CAARRAY_HOME/software/build, execute ant database:recreate-database
+- To create the caArray DB schema (prerequisite for installation) open a command prompt and from $CAARRAY_HOME/software/build, execute ant database:recreate-database
-- cd to $CAARRAY_HOME/software/master_build, execute
+- Then, to install caArray application, cd to $CAARRAY_HOME/software/master_build, execute (replace "<absolute path to install.properties file copy>" with actual path) ant -Dproperties.file=<absolute path to install.properties file copy> deploy:local:install
-  ant deploy:local:install
 - caArray will be installed locally and both caArray JBoss and grid service JBoss will be started automatically.

 You can now access the application at http://${jboss.server.hostname}:${jboss.server.port}/caarray.
 The Grid services will be available at http://${grid.server.hostname}:${18080}/wsrf/services/cagrid/CaArraySvc (Legacy) and http://${grid.server.hostname}:${18080}/wsrf/services/cagrid/CaArraySvc_v1_0 (External v.
 1.0)

+During your iterative development process for working on an issue, you can just deploy modified code to the caArray installation by opening a command prompt at
+$CAARRAY_HOME/software/build and executing ant deploy, which will build the caarray.ear file, and copy it to your caArray JBoss server (defined by jboss.home property in $CAARRAY_HOME/software/build/local.properties" file).

 Build Management
 -----------------------

 caArray uses Ant for builds.
 There are two separate build scripts:

-software/build/build.xml is used for local (development) builds. software/master_build/build.xml is used for creating the GUI and command-line installers, and deploying to the NCIA tiers as well as remote and local installs and upgrades.
+software/build/build.xml is used for local (development) builds, and deploying code while doing iterative development on an issue. software/master_build/build.xml is used for creating the GUI and command-line installers, and deploying to the NCIA tiers, as well as remote and local installs and upgrades.

 The local build script is documented here.
-The installer build script is documented in a separate "Installers" section.

 You can execute "ant -p" for a full list of ant targets to run.
 A few of the key ones are: